Liquid Waste Removal Services: Book Reliable & Low-Cost Liquid Services 💧

 “In almost every city around the world, huge congealed blobs of grease, oil and fat accumulate to form “fatbergs” that clog the sewers.

 “Among the largest to be uncovered publically was discovered last month in a stretch of Victorian sewer tunnels beneath Whitechapel in London.
 The 250m-long fatberg – twice the length of the football pitch at Wembley Stadium – weighed 130 tonnes and took nearly three weeks to clear.
 But rather than being dumped into landfill, the offending blockage was sent to an innovative processing plant to be transformed into 10,000 litres of biodiesel that can be used in buses and trucks.”

 The process involves filtering the material, chemically altering the fat and then distilling it.
 The resultant output can be mixed in with diesel fuel and used in normal diesel engines (a bit like the biofuel mix that is now common in Australian service stations).

 “Argent Energy’s plant currently receives around 30 tonnes of sewer fat from a single treatment work in the city of Birmingham, England, each week, producing about 2,000 litres of fuel.
 But Posnett believes the plant could pump out up to 90 million litres of biodiesel a year when it is fully operational.”

 This certainly is a very interesting development.
 It is common for cafes and restaurants in Australia to have their used cooking oil removed for free.
 With processes like the one above, is it possible that in the future, grease trap cleaning will be done for free or at subsidised rates?

 Conclusion on liquid waste removal services

 Are you looking for liquid waste removal services?
 Waster can help you with that.
-Whether you are based on Sydney, Brisbane, Perth, Melbourne, or in any other parts of Australia, we can provide your liquid waste removal needs!
+Whether you are based in Sydney, Brisbane, Perth, Melbourne or any other part of Australia, we can provide your liquid waste removal needs!